Georgette/fastlane-produce/README.md

     push-notification  Enable Push notification (only enables the service, does not configure certificates) vpn-conf           Enable VPN Configuration
-    icloud STRING      Enable iCloud, DEFAULTS TO CLOUDKIT but acceptable values are "legacy" or "cloudkit" data-protection    Enable Data Protection, DEFAULTS TO "complete" but acceptable values are "complete", "unlessopen" and "untilfirstauth"
+    icloud STRING      Enable iCloud, DEFAULTS TO CLOUDKIT but acceptable values are "legacy" or "cloudkit" data-protection    Enable Data Protection, DEFAULTS TO COMPLETE but acceptable values are "complete", "unlessopen" and "untilfirstauth"

     if icloud or data-protection is passed as string, it will set defaults.
 To override default properties, pass an object with service and value. { service:'icloud', value: 'legacy'}